Arvin-a00268815/eShop/README.md

 # eShop

 #Spring boot REST backend
  Import the source code in IntelliJ and run the application

-before running this spring boot app, run mysql server from xampp please change the mysql user and password appropriately in the application.properties and the database name is given as "db_2".
+Before running this spring boot app, run mysql server from xampp please change the mysql user and password appropriately in the application.properties and the database name is given as "db_2".
 By default, mysql port is 3306. the service runs in "http://localhost:8080/"